Code-From-Anywhere/bootcamp/the-ultimate-programmer-bootcamp.md

 ### When are you going?

 I'm still figuring that out!
 First please let me know your window of when you would be able to join me.
 If I have enough information about the group, I'll make a plan and share it with the people that fit the aim of this bootcamp

+### Why Typescript?

+Typescript is a variant of Javascript that makes it much easier to write high-quality code.
+It is very easy to learn and it is a single programming language that can be used to make almost anything (websites, apps, browser plugins, VR/AR, backends, servers, even whole operating systems have been built with it)!
+This is why it's the perfect language, in my opinion, especially for beginners that want to keep all options open.